pythoncanarias/pycan-web/README.md

 After that, you'll be able to access the project on: http://127.0.0.1:8000

-The changes made both in Python files or static files will be detected by the services and will reload them.
+> The changes made both in Python files or static files will be detected by the services and will reload them.

-### API
+## API

 You can check the documentation of the [public API](./docs/api.md).

-### Adding a new section (app) on the project
+## Adding a new section (app) to the project

 Normally, when a new app (section) is needed in a Django project, it can be created as follows: